sixteenmillimeter/Boston-Film-Calendar/README.md

 ## Administrating

-The calendar is managed from the /admin
+The calendar is managed from /admin